 BC Health Technology Assessment

-The process has three main phases:
+HTAC’s HTA process has four main phases:

-- Topic Identification and Prioritization – Topics (e.g., new or existing non-drug, non-IT technologies) are selected by the Health Technology Assessment Committee on an annual basis through a call for topics process, although topics may be submitted for consideration by the committee at any time during the year.
+1. Topic Identification, Selection and Prioritization – Topics (i.e., new or existing non-drug, health technologies) are selected by HTAC on an annual basis through a Call for Topics process.
+Topics may also be submitted for consideration at any time during the year.